Paradox

 One state pulled nearly 900,000 tons of 'trash' out of the landfill and into the soil and grid in a single year.

-We can finally measure the leftover stream well enough to trade it like a commodity.
+We can finally measure the leftover stream well enough to manage it like a tracked input.

-The same organic stream is simultaneously the largest uncounted climate liability and the most underpriced feedstock on the planet.
-Both ledgers are correct.
+The same organic stream is at once the largest uncounted climate liability and the most underpriced feedstock on the planet, and which one it becomes is settled by a single infrastructure choice: whether it gets routed to a bin or to a processor.

 Two ledgers for 2050